TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/assignments/ndeanon25/infra/api-design/README.md

 <h3 align="center">GameDeX</h3>

 <p align="center">
     Welcome to GameDex!
-This will be a portfolio for all my games, ideas, and projects.
+This portfolio will be for all my games, ideas, and projects.
     It will serve as a platform to continue my thought process and further develop my skills.
     Through GameDex, my goal is to share my passion for software development and contribute to the community.
     <br />